madcitymultimedia/akismet.dart/README.md

 ## Requirements
 The latest [Dart SDK](https://www.dartlang.org) and [Pub](https://pub.dartlang.org) versions.

-If you plan to play with the sources, you will also need the latest [Grinder](http://google.github.io/grinder.dart) version.
+If you plan to play with the sources, you will also need the latest [Grinder](http://google.github.io/grinder.dart) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material) versions.

 ## Installing via [Pub](https://pub.dartlang.org)